 2) For a first offense that is considered egregious, e.g., their actions impacted many others, they persist in making untruthful statements in light of overwhelming evidence, etc., they will receive a failing grade for the class and will not be permitted to drop the class or change to pass/no-pass grading.

-3) For a second offense, they will receive a failing grade for the class and will not be permitted to drop the class.
+4) For a second offense, they will receive a failing grade for the class and will not be permitted to drop the class.
+If they are not currently a student in the affected class, they will be referred to the Office of Student Conduct & Community Standards for University Probation and other sanctions as deemed appropriate by the Conduct Officer.

-4) For a third offense, they will be expelled from their CSCE major or minor and will not be permitted to subsequently enroll in any CSCE course.
+5) For a third offense, they will be expelled from their CSCE major or minor and will not be permitted to subsequently enroll in any CSCE course and may be referred to the Office of Student Conduct & Community Standards for additional sanctions.

 The department will work with the registrar's office to ensure that students cannot drop the course, in cases 2-4, and cannot subsequently enroll in CSCE courses, in case 4.